Azure/AKS-Construction/GhActions.md

 ### Validation stage

 The validation stage of the pipelines do not deploy any resource to Azure, but they do talk to the Azure Controlplane.
 1. [Validation](https://docs.microsoft.com/en-us/cli/azure/deployment/group?view=azure-cli-latest#az_deployment_group_validate).
 Template validation is the first activity of the deployment pipelines.
 It ensures the template compiles, that there are no errors in the bicep code, that the parameter file provides all mandatory parameters and that the ARM Controlplane will accept the deployment.
+A great example of what Validate can do is that it will fail if you supply incompatible configuration through parameters, eg. You want a feature of an Azure service that comes with a Premium SKU but you've set the SKU to Standard.
 1. [What-If](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-what-if).
 The what-if operation lets you see how resources will change if you deploy the template.
-The output of the What-If is captured as JSON, and you can write code to assert expected configuration against the prediction from Azure.
+1. [What-If tests] The output of the What-If is captured as JSON, and you can write code to assert expected configuration against the prediction from Azure.
 Eg. If your parameter specification defined a certain number of AKS nodes, or a particular IP Whitelist for the API Server then you can test for this.

 ### Deployment stage